grefel/press2id/README.md

 For a simple start, use the file `press2id_PlaceGun.idml` from the `Example Files` folder.

 ## Quick start guide
-The script places Worpress posts in the active Document.
+The script places WordPress posts in the active Document.
 See details in the [german how to](#Wie geht das?)
-1. Start the script and enter a WordPress Blog URL.
+1. Start the script and enter a WordPress blog URL.
 2. Select your processing mode.
 For a first start ***Place Gun Mode*** fits well.
 3. Select a post and press ***Start*** -> The script loads the post content an images in the place gun.
 5. Change styles according to your needs (you can do this also before placing)